Skip to main content

 Trigger CI/CD Setup

-After your application is deployed, chat with Monk in your IDE: You: set up CI/CD for this project Monk will guide you through the setup process.
+After your app is deployed, chat with Monk in your IDE: You: set up CI/CD for this project Monk walks you through the rest.
 CICD

 Prerequisites

-1. GitHub repository - Your project must be in a GitHub repo
+1. GitHub repository - Your project must live in a GitHub repo

 2. Deployed application - Your project must already be deployed and running

-3. GitHub PAT (optional) - Generate a Personal Access Token for Monk to automate the setup ß
+3. GitHub PAT (optional) - A Personal Access Token lets Monk automate the full setup

-Without a PAT: Monk will generate the necessary files and guide you through manual GitHub configuration.
+Without a PAT: Monk generates the necessary files and walks you through manual GitHub configuration.
 With a PAT: Monk handles everything automatically, including secure injection of deployment keys.

 How It Works